The Beast from 20,000 Fathoms: Release

-Warner Bros. acquired the film for $400,000, $450,000, or $800,000 and launched a large advertising campaign for its June 1953 release.
+Warner Bros.
+Pictures acquired the film for $400,000, $450,000, or $800,000 and launched a large advertising campaign for its June 13, 1953 release.
 Sources differ on the exact day it was distributed that month, though Harrison's Reports and the official websites of the AFI and Warner Bros suggest it was the 13th.
 However, many contemporaneous American newspapers from June 1953 reported the opening date as the 17th.
 Boxoffice listed the film's distribution date as 27th.
 The 1954 Film Daily Year Book of Motion Pictures cited the 24th, which Variety stated was its New York premiere.
-The film had one of the widest and fastest releases of the time, planning to have most of its bookings in its first two months, opening in 1,422 theaters nationwide within the first week.
 Original prints of Beast were sepia toned.
 The film earned roughly at the North American box office and more than $5 million worldwide.
 (Note: Attributed to multiple references:) It is believed to have been a sleeper hit.

-The film was distributed by Daiei Film in Japan on October 17, 1954.

 Reception

 Critical response

 According to Turner Classic Movies (TCM), The Beast was met with a mixed critical reception, but garnered unanimous praise for its special effects.
 In July 1953, Boxoffice analyzed that contemporary critical reviews were generally positive.
 Famous Monsters of Filmland described the initial critical response as "respectable".

 Harrison's Reports described the film as a "fantastic horror-melodrama", adding that it is a "highly exciting thriller of its type".
 Hy Hollinger of Variety lauded Harryhausen's effects, Lourié's direction, and the acting of Christian and Kellaway; he also felt the script and cinematography were documentary-like.
 Hollinger directed criticism towards Raymond's performance citing it as "too still" and "unconvincing".

 TCM said the review from The New York Times was "lukewarm".
 The reviewer wrote: "And though the sight of the gigantic monster rampaging through such areas as Wall Street and Coney Island sends the comparatively ant-like humans on the screen scurrying away in an understandable tizzy, none of the customers in the theater seemed to be making for the hills.
 On sober second thought, however, this might have been sensible".